Nitrobenzoic acid

 Nitrobenzoic acids are derivatives of benzoic acid.
+There are three constitutional isomers, differing in the relative position of the two substituents around the benzene ring.
+They are about ten times more acidic than the parent benzoic acid.
 Two are commercially important.
-They are about ten times more acidic than the parent benzoic acid.

-Nitrobenzoic acid can be prepared through the oxidation of styrene in boiling nitric acid.
+One or more isomers of nitrobenzoic acid can be prepared through the oxidation of styrene in boiling nitric acid.

 The salts and esters of nitrobenzoic acids are known as nitrobenzoates.

 Isomers

 The three isomers of nitrobenzoic acid are: